PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 Bulk Actions has the following functionalities:

 - **Select All** - selects all the shopping carts, that are Abandoned or Non ordered only.
 - **Unselect All** - Unselects all the shopping carts in the list.
 - **Delete selected** - deletes the selected shopping carts.

+Note, that Bulk Actions are not available, when there are demo carts created and when the carts are transformed to finished orders.

 ### Pagination elements UI